Welcome to Shark Class!

 Make sure you know what they all mean and which word classes they are!

-You should aim to learn them thoroughly and get over 50% correct.
+You should aim to learn them thoroughly and get at least 60% correct.

 This term, children who score lower will be expected to do extra work on the ones they have misspelt.